-The following local variables are of special importance in the VA FileMan routines:
+Table 2 lists the local variables that are of special importance in the VA FileMan routines:

-Table 2: VA FileMan routine variables and default values
+Table 2: VA FileMan Routine Variables and Default Values

 Variable Description Default Value DT If defined, it is assumed to be the current date.
 For example: June 1, 1987 is DT=2870601.
-Today's date; derived from \$H DTIME If defined, it is the integer value of the number of seconds the user has to respond to a timed read.
+Today's date; derived from \$H DTIME ME If defined, it is the integer value of the number of seconds the user has to respond to a timed read.
 300 DUZ If defined, it is assumed to be the User Number; a positive 0

 Variable Description Default Value number uniquely identifying the current user.
 DUZ(0) If defined, it is assumed to be the FileMan Access Code, which is a character string describing the user's security clearance with regard to files, templates, and data fields within a file. "" REF: See the "Data Security" section in the VA FileMan Advanced User Manual.
-Setting DUZ(0) equal to the at-sign ("@") overrides all security checks and allows special programmer features that are described later.
+Setting DUZ(0) equal to the at-sign (@) overrides all security checks and allows special programmer features that are described later.
 If the user's M implementation supports terminal break, a developer is allowed to break execution at any point, whereas a user who does not have programmer access can only break during output routines.
-U If defined, it is equal to a single caret ("^") character. " ^ "
+U If defined, it is equal to a single caret (^) character. ٨

-VA FileMan routines explicitly refer to the following globals:
+VA FileMan routines explicitly refer to the globals in Table 3:

-Table 3: VA FileMan routine global references
+Table 3: VA FileMan Routine Global References

 Global Description

-^DD All attribute dictionaries, Keys, Functions, and MUMPS OSs
+^DD All attribute dictionaries, Keys, Functions, and MUMPS operating systems.

 ^DDA Data dictionary audit trail.

-^DDD Meta Data Dictionary
+^DDD Meta Data Dictionary.

-^DI Data types, Languages, Dialogs
+^DI Data types, Languages, Dialogs.

 ^DIA Data audit trail.

 ^DIAR Archival activity and Filegrams.

 ^DIBT Sort templates and the results of file searches.

 ^DIC Dictionary of files.

 ^DIE Input templates.

 ^DIPT Print templates and Filegram templates.

 ^DIST ScreenMan forms and blocks, Import Templates, Foreign Formats, and Alternate Editors.

 ^DISV Most recent lookup value in any file or subfile (by DUZ).

 ^DIT Files needed for UTC Data Type.

 ^DIZ Default location for new data files as they are created.

 ^DOPT Option lists.

 ^DOSV Statistical results.

 ^%ZOSF M vendor-specific executable code.

-The routines use the $^{\prime}$ UTILITY and $^{\prime}$ TMP globals for temporary scratch space.
-The $^{\prime}$ XUTL global is also used if you are running some M implementations.
+The routines use the ${}^{\wedge}UTILITY$ and ${}^{\wedge}TMP$ globals for temporary scratch space.
+The ${}^{\wedge}XUTL$ global is also used if you are running some M implementations.